-Family Physical Therapy Services now offers specialized treatment for Vestibular Disorders, including these common conditions: Vertigo and Concussions
+Family Physical Therapy Services now offers specialized treatment for Neurological and Vestibular Disorders, including: Stroke, Multiple Sclerosis, Brain Injuries, Parkinson’s Disease, Spinal Cord Injuries, Dizziness and Concussions

 What are Vestibular Disorders?